Lisa Scheff, Executive Director

 Ruby took her first Impact class when she was 19 years old.
 In the 13 years since then, the skills she learned saved her life several times.
 After taking the Basics Course, Ruby immediately began volunteering for Impact to give back to this amazing organization that had given her so much.
 Over the past 13 years, Ruby continued to volunteer in many different roles, including assisting classes, video-taping public celebrations, coordinating fundraisers, and stuffing lots of envelopes.
 She has served on Impact Bay Area's Board of Directors since 2009.
 She became Board Chair in April of 2012.

 Ruby is a professional social worker.
-She is the National Online Training Organizer for Democracy for America, a people-powered grassroots political organization.
+She is the National Organizing Manager for Democracy for America, a people-powered grassroots political organization.
 Ruby and her husband live with two furry felines, Roscoe and Dexter.
 She enjoys reading, knitting, playing in the great outdoors, and fostering orphaned kittens.

 Nicole DeVito, Instructor Liaison